neocliff/my-make-things/README.md

 * hello/component.mk - tailors the program to be built; gets functionality from a_dir object files
-* a_dir/component.mk - tailors the make system for this component
+* a_dir/component.mk - tailors the make system for this component;
+this component has two functions (as object files) used by hello.c's main()
+* b_dir/component.mk - tailors the make system for this component;
+this component has two functions used by hello.c's main(); the difference is these functions are in object files stored in an archive (a library made using the ar command); a table of contents is created from the archive file

 ## make Targets